Find Affordable College Courses

 60 Yearly Graduations

 Tufts University comes in at #12 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-For the 2020-2021 academic year, 60 bachelor's degrees were handed out to community health and preventive medicine majors at Tufts.
-About 82% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,358 per year, while in-state graduate students, on average, pay $48,324 per year.
+During the most recent year for which we have data, 60 people received their bachelor's degree in community health and preventive medicine from Tufts.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #13